 Hippias: Tyrant in Athens, jointly with his brother most of the time c.447-430BC.
 Forced out following a successful invasion of Athens by Cleomenes I of Sparta, and fled to Darius I in Persia, who then threatened to attack Athens if they did not accept Hippias back.
 Their refusal resulted in the Battle of Marathon, won by Athens about 430 BC.
 According to Thucydides in Book 1, Xerxes sent an armada from Persia ten years later, but they were defeated at the Battle of Salamis circa 420BC.

 Themistocles: was the naval commander who is renowned for fortifying the Athenian harbour at Piraeus and rebuilding the fleet after the Battle of Marathon, and ten years later became a great hero at the Battle of Salamis.
-Eulogised by both Pericles and Thucydides, Herodotus later records how jealous rivals caused him to be ostracised and persecuted.
+Praised by Thucydides for his "genius", Herodotus later records how jealous rivals caused him to be ostracised and persecuted.
 Fleeing for his life, he gained asylum and peace with the Persian king, settling at Magnesia near Ephesus where he died.

-Pericles: Pericles was a prominent and influential Greek statesman, orator and general in Athens at this time.
-According to Thucydides, about 453BC he had moved the Delian League (an association of Greek city states that excluded Sparta) from the island of Delos to Athens.
+Pericles: Eulogised by Thucydides, Pericles was a prominent and influential Greek statesman, orator and general in Athens at this time.
+About 453BC he had moved the Delian League (an association of Greek city states that excluded Sparta) from the island of Delos to Athens.
 The 50 years circa 468BC - 419BC were referred to by Thucydides in Book One as the

 The thirty years that followed (circa 418BC - 388BC) included the Peloponnesian War between Athens and Sparta, and the Corinthian War, with the first twenty years documented by Thucydides.
 The second year of the war was the

 Socrates: (470-399BC) was born at this time, followed by Plato: (427-348BC), then Aristotle: (384-322BC).